 And the Miracle Question, as initially developed by Steve de Shazer, is framed the following way.

 I’m going to ask you kind of a weird question.

-“Suppose that you leave this meeting today, or you leave here today, and you go home, and you eat dinner.
-You do what you usually do in the evening time, you go to bed at that time, and while you’re asleep, a miracle happens.
+“Suppose you leave this meeting today, or you leave here today, go home, and eat dinner.
+You do what you usually do in the evening, go to bed at that time, and while you’re asleep, a miracle happens.

 And because you are asleep, you are unaware of the miracle happening.
-You wake up tomorrow morning; you do your routine, you show up at work, what’s the first clue or the first thing you would notice that lets you know the miracle happens?”
+You wake up tomorrow morning, do your routine, and show up at work; what’s the first clue or the first thing you would notice that lets you know the miracle happens?”

 The point behind the miracle question is not to create a miracle or not to suspend belief.
 It’s not even to play magical utopian thoughts.
-It is to begin to identify what differences will happen when you see the solution and increase progress.
+It is to begin identifying what differences will happen when you see the solution and increase progress.

 Miracle Question Variation

 I made a variation years ago as part of my SOLVEDcards deck.

 It happened with a group of airline mechanics.